tchaudhry91/ts2019-challenges/docs/content/containerization/challenge1.md

 ### Verify pre-requisites

--   SSH into your Vagrant environment with `vagrant ssh` if not already in that environment
+-   SSH into your  environment with `ssh techops` if not already in that environment
 -   Verify Kubernetes is working with